All Episodes

 And he tries to boldly go where every liberal tries to boldly go, and that is accuse us of wanting to take away food stamps and take away the student loan program and take away Medicare.

-Food stamps, unemployment benefits, compensation benefits have expanded under Obama for one reason the misery that his policies have created.
+Food stamps, unemployment benefits, compensation benefits have expanded under Obama for one reason: the misery that his policies have created.

-To the likes of which we've not seen it.
+Obama's policies have multiplied misery in this country to the likes of which we've not seen it.

-Now he thinks that the welfare state should replace capitalism.
+Now, he thinks that the welfare state should replace capitalism.

 That's what he's arguing for here.

-That's that's what soundbite number nine is.
+That's what soundbite number nine is.

 Look at me.

-Uh good I got here.
+Look at I got here.

-And that's what made the code great.
+And that's what made the country great.

 That's what he thinks.